Digital Wall Calendar: A 2026 Buyer's Guide for Families

 An app wins on cost, reach and portability.
 The same shared calendar, tasks and shopping list live on the phones, tablets and watches everyone already carries, so there is nothing extra to buy, mount or power.
 It travels with you, so you can check Saturday's fixtures from the touchline or add a dentist appointment from the waiting room, not just when you are standing in the kitchen.
 And updates sync to everyone instantly wherever they are.

-The honest summary: a wall display is a lovely "nice to have" for at-a-glance visibility at home, but it is one more device to buy, mount, power and (often) subscribe to.
+A wall display is a lovely "nice to have" for at-a-glance visibility at home, but it is one more device to buy, mount, power and (often) subscribe to.
 An app gives you the same shared schedule for far less, on screens you already own, and it comes with you when you leave the house.
 Plenty of families are best served by the app alone; some want both, using an app as the source of truth and a cheap display as a kitchen window onto it.

 Where OneHaus fits